Florida Special District Handbook Online:

 - Budget Information:

-- The tentative budget, if applicable - post at least two days before the budget hearing held pursuant to Section 200.065, Florida Statutes, Method of fixing millage or other law, to consider such budget; effective October 1, 2016, keep the tentative budget on the website for at least 45 days.
+- The tentative budget, if applicable - post at least two days before the budget hearing held pursuant to Section 200.065, Florida Statutes, Method of fixing millage or other law, to consider such budget and keep it on the website for at least 45 days;

-- Final adopted budget - post within 30 days after adoption; effective October 1, 2016, keep the final adopted budget on the website for at least two years.
+- Final adopted budget - post within 30 days after adoption and keep it on the website for at least two years.

-- Budget amendments in which a resolution is required to adopt such an amendment (see Budget Amendment Procedures) - post within five days after adoption; effective October 1, 2016, keep budget amendments on the website for at least two years.
+- Budget amendment in which a resolution is required to adopt such an amendment (see Budget Amendment Procedures) - post within five days after adoption and keep it on the website for at least two years.

 - Regular Public Meeting Schedule (quarterly, semiannually, or annually).